ARM-software/AVH/DoxyGen/examples/src/GetStarted.md

 CI pipeline gets executed automatically on every code change in the _main_ branch and execution results can be observed on the repository GitHub page.

- - Go to the GitHub web-page of the repository.
+ - Go to the GitHub webpage of the repository.
  - Go to _Actions_ tab.
   - In _Workflows_ area you can see the list of GitHub workflows defined in the repository.
-In our example there is just one.
+In our example there is just one defined by *./.github/workflows/basic.yml* file in the repository.
  - Select the workflow and its runs will be displayed on the page.
-Immediately after copying the repository the workflow is not executed yet.
+Note that right after copying the repository the list is empty because no workflows are executed yet.
    -  Use _Run workflow_ to manually trigger execution of this workflow on the initial codebase.<br>
     ![GitHub Actions view](images/basic_gh_actions.png)
    - Wait until workflow execution is completed.<br>
      In this example it shall have success status indicated with a green circle icon.
-This means that the CI pipeline execution was successful, but does not consider the actual test results (where one unit test is intentionally failing).<br>
+This only means that the CI pipeline execution was successful, but the actual test results are not considered (where one unit test is intentionally failing).<br>
    ![GitHub Actions view](images/basic_gh_ci_default.png)
  - Click on the title of the workflow run to analyze its execution as explained in next section.